La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

  > _— That one is pretty, isn't it?_
  > _— Yeah._

-- interjection suffix **dai** shows another's feelings, not feelings of the speaker:
+- the interjection suffix **dai** shows feelings of others, not feelings of the speaker:

  > **ui nai dai do na ku co'i jinga**
  > _You must be sad, you haven't won._